fundroid/android-signage-client/README.md

 ## Stuff That Needs Improving

 * Due to issues with passing some data in intent extras, we hand over some stuff between services using static class members.
 This is a hack, and needs to be expunged from the code.
-* Besides exposing the device's MAC and IP addresses in the DOM, we need to provide a way for bi-directional communication between the app and the `video` tag for error handling (i.e., skip to the next playlist item if an HTTP live stream breaks or when a video finishes untimely).
-* The network protocol we chose for 2014 (constantly retrieving a "live" playlist via HTTP polling) was designed in an attempt to do 'live' random playlists and dynamic insertion of MEO Kanal assets, and was, in retrospect, not much of an improvement.
-Also, there wasn't much time to implement client status metrics, etc.

-We plan on doing three things regarding the network protocol:

-* Go back to the original 2012 design (only send playlists when changed, do playlist randomness on the client side, etc.)
-* Implement a separate mode for "live" assets (even if it's an entirely separate player)
-* Use MQTT instead of HTTP polling for real-time sync of multiple displays into a "signage wall".

 ## Building